minio/minio/README.md

 # Minio Quickstart Guide
 [![Slack](https://slack.minio.io/slack?type=svg)](https://slack.minio.io) [![Go Report Card](https://goreportcard.com/badge/minio/minio)](https://goreportcard.com/report/minio/minio) [![Docker Pulls](https://img.shields.io/docker/pulls/minio/minio.svg?maxAge=604800)](https://hub.docker.com/r/minio/minio/) [![codecov](https://codecov.io/gh/minio/minio/branch/master/graph/badge.svg)](https://codecov.io/gh/minio/minio)

-Minio consists of an *object storage server*, released under Apache License v2.0, that is compatible with the Amazon S3 cloud storage service, as well as a *client component* used for sending and retrieving objects to and from the server.
+Minio is an *object storage server*, released under Apache License v2.0, that is compatible with the Amazon S3 cloud storage service.
+Minio also provides a *client component* used for sending and retrieving objects to and from the server.

 Minio is best suited for storing unstructured data such as photos, videos, log files, backups and container / VM images.
 The size of an object can range from a few kilobytes to a maximum of 5TB.
-The Minio server component is light enough to be bundled with an application stack similar to NodeJS, Redis, and MySQL.
+Minio Server is light enough to be bundled with an application stack similar to NodeJS, Redis, and MySQL.

 This quickstart guide describes how to quickly install and run a local Minio server, and guides you through the process of storing and retrieving an image file.
 These are the steps you will follow: